Taming the Knight's Tour: Minimizing Turns and Crossings: Extended Related Work

 The study of symmetry in knight's tours dates back at least to 1917~\cite{bergholt2001memoirs}.
 Symmetric tours under 90 degree rotations exist in $n\times n$ tours where $n\geq 6$ and $n$ is of the form $4k+2$ for some $k$~\cite{dejter1983symmetry}.
 Parberry extended the divide-and-conquer approach to produce tours symmetric under 90 degree rotations~\cite{parberry1997efficient}.
 Jelliss provided results on which rectangular board sizes can have which kinds of symmetry~\cite{jelliss1999symmetry}.

-Both of our proposed problems are new, but minimizing crossings is related to the \textit{uncrossed knight's tour problem}, which asks to find the longest sequence of knight moves without \textit{any} crossings~\cite{yarbrough1969uncrossed}.
+Both of our proposed problems are new, but minimizing crossings is related to the \textit{uncrossed knight's tour problem}, which asks to find the longest sequence of knight moves without \textit{any} crossings~\cite{yarbrough1969uncrossed,jelliss1999intersecting,fischer2006new,kumar2008noncrossing}.
 This strict constraint results in incomplete tours.
-This problem has been further studied in two~\cite{jelliss1999intersecting,fischer2006new} and three~\cite{kumar2008noncrossing} dimensions.

 \item \textbf{Board variations.} Besides higher dimensions, knight's tours have been considered in other boards, such as torus boards, where the top and bottom edges are connected, and the left and right edges are also connected.
 Any rectangular torus board has a closed tour~\cite{watkins1997torus}.
 Another option is to consider boards with odd width and height.
 Since boards with an odd number of cells do not have tours, it is common to search for tours that skip a specific cell, such as a corner cell~\cite{parberry1997efficient}.